 Biryani is basically a magical combination of some generously spiced Meat and Rice.
 I always keep Biryani-Masala(spice blend) and other fresh ingredients stocked up for any day Biryani cravings.
 Let's talk about the main ingredients of Mutton Biryani recipe.
 There is absolutely no substitution for these ingredients.
 Sorry, but not really.

-Biryani Masala- I have used boxed Bombay Biryani Masala for this recipe but I always like to keep it fresh by using my homemade Biryani Masala.
-Grab my Biryani Masala recipe made with fresh spice goodness for those delicious Biryani, and Meat Curries.
-Click here for the Biryani Masala Recipe.
-My homemade Biryani Masala Recipe contains instructions to create your own Bombay Biryani Masala Blend as well :).
+- Biryani Masala: I have used boxed Bombay Biryani Masala for this recipe.
+I like to alternate between my homemade Biryani Masala and boxed masala depending on my productivity in the kitchen :).
+Grab my Biryani Masala recipe made with fresh spice goodness for the delicious Biryani and Meat Curries.
+My homemade Biryani Masala recipe contains instructions to create your own Bombay Biryani Masala Blend as well :).

-Mutton- Mutton usually refers to Goat Meat in South Asian countries.
-Goat Meat is easily available at any local Halal Meat Market.
-I have also seen cubed Goat Meat at our local Costco.
-The local Halal Butcher place is a great option to get fresh Mutton with bone-in for Biryani.
-If you aren't big on having Goat Meat, you can certainly go for cubed Lamb Meat, Beef or Chicken.
-Chicken Biryani cooking instructions are slightly different than Mutton Biryani.
-Check out my Easy Chicken Biryani Recipe for detailed recipe and cooking instructions.
+- Mutton: Mutton usually refers to goat Meat in South Asian countries.
+Goat meat is easily available at any local Halal Meat Market.
+I have also seen halal cubed goat meat at our local Costco.
+If you aren't big on having goat meat, you can certainly go for cubed lamb meat or beef.

-Basmati Rice- I highly recommend using aged long grain Basmati rice for Biryani.
-Growing up, I have witnessed my family and relatives hire wedding chefs to prepare Biryani for many wonderful family occasions.
-Their recommendation to cook the best Authentic Biryani came with aged long grain Basmati rice.
-Aged long grain rice fluffs up beautifully with each separate grain.
-Also the Aroma coming from aged Basmati rice is beyond perfect to create authentic Biryani.
+- Basmati Rice: I highly recommend using aged long grain basmati rice for biryani.
+Growing up, I have witnessed my family and relatives hire wedding chefs to prepare biryani for many wonderful family occasions.
+The chefs always recommended aged long grain basmati rice for authentic biryani.
+Aged long-grain rice fluffs up beautifully with each separate grain.
+Sella basmati rice is great for beginner cooks.

-Yogurt- I only recommend using creamy Indian yogurt or plain whole milk yogurt for Biryani recipe.
-It has perfect creamy consistency with the right amount of water for your Meat Curry.
+- Yogurt: I only recommend using creamy Indian yogurt or plain whole milk yogurt for the Biryani.
+It has a perfect creamy consistency with the right amount of water for the meat curry.
 No Greek Yogurt substitute for Biryani.
 Sorry!

-Fried Onions- Thinly sliced onions fried until golden brown and crispy.
-Fried onions are a crucial part of Biryani.
-Biryani is not really Biryani without fried onions.
-I don't recommend using store bought coated fried onions for Biryani.
-Thinly slice 1 to 2 large yellow onion and fry them in ⅓ to ½ cup oil until golden brown.
-I like to fry onions in large batches and store it for Biryani meal prep.
-There are a handful of brands out on Amazon who seem to have great quality non-coated fried onions for South Asian cooking.
+- Fried Onions: fried onions are a crucial part of the biryani recipe.
+Biryani is not biryani without fried onions.
+Thinly slice 1 to 2 large yellow onions and fry them in ⅓ to ½ cup oil until golden brown.
+I like to fry onions in large batches and store them for Biryani meal prep.
+I don't recommend using store-bought coated fried onions.
+There are a handful of brands on Amazon for non-coated fried onions for South Asian cooking.

-Frying the Potato Halves- Wash and peel the Potatoes.
+- Frying the Potato Halves- Wash and peel the Potatoes.
 Cut them into halves or whatever size you prefer.
-Dry them completely with and fry them until golden and crispy.
+Dry them completely with a paper towel and fry them until golden and crispy.
 For quicker frying, you may boil the potatoes until half way cooked then shallow fry them.
 I absolutely love potatoes in my Biryani.
 If you would rather not combine two carbs, you may skip adding the potatoes.
-You do you!! 🙂
+You do you.

 What to Serve Biryani with

-I like to serve Biryani with Onion Raita and Chutney Raita.
-They go great with Biryani
+I like to serve biryani with onion raita and chutney raita.
+They go great with all the rice dishes.

 Mutton Biryani